aleitner/data_generator/README.md

 example for writing to file
 `./bin/generate -s 715112054784 -t "It's in that place where I put that thing that time. " > /Volumes/2tbjunk/666gb`

+example for writing to stdout
+`./bin/generate -s 715112054784 -t "It's in that place where I put that thing that time. " 2> /dev/null